AndrewMorrow/Code-Refactor/README.md

-changed div to a main for the main content changed div to section tags for each content section changed the div to the aside tag changed the div to sidebar tags for the sidebar content sections changed div to footer tag added alt tags to all of the images
+changed div to a main for the main content changed div to section tags for each content section changed the div to the aside tag changed the tags inside aside to div for the sidebar content sections changed div to footer tag added alt tags to all of the images